 Players will be allowed six (6) practice shots before each game.
 Players' names must be written on the blackboard before the player takes any practice shots or breaks the rack.
-The captain of the home team or his/her designee shall immediately rack the balls after practice shots have been completed so the game may begin.
+The captain of the team who was not awarded the break, or his/her designee, shall immediately rack the balls after practice shots have been completed so the game may begin.
 Once a regular season match has started, no player on the roster of either team shall be allowed to practice on an "open" table located on the premises of said match.
+However, if a player is in another league which is playing on the premises that player will be allowed to play in both leagues. (revised 12/30/14)

-In the case of a tournament, once the day's tournament play has commenced, no player participating in the tournament shall be allowed to practice between his/her matches on an "open" table located on the premises of such tournament.
+In the case of tournament/league playoffs, once matches have begun, no player participating in the tournament/play-offs shall be allowed to practice between his/her matches on an "open" tournament table located on the premises of the tournament/play-offs.